Our kid is sick, I’m stuck at home, and it’s too cold and wet to sit in the yard. But, I have been able to get out for two neighborhood walks.

 There are swaths of yellow right now in Elmington Park: small yellow blooms massed in the lawn.
 I hope the city doesn’t mow soon, because the yellow is Nashville mustard—our mustard—and it needs to go to seed and spread.
 I saw it on the way to Hebrew School, and as soon as I could, I went back and parked the car in the lot, then parked my body flat on the grass.

 To me, this particular “spring ephemeral” is as welcome as a wildflower.
 It is a sign of the season: a “cedar apple,” doing its wacky thing in wet spring weather.
 This one is on our volunteer red-cedar tree in the front yard, and I’ve been waiting for the rusty, dry galls to wake from winter.
 Continue reading “Cedar Apple”→

 Catalpas are in full bloom in Nashville.
 These are the big trees with leaves like giant hearts; with flowers like white, ruffled bells; and pretty soon, with dangling pods like green cigars.
 Hearts, bells, cigars.
 Catalpas bring out the similes.
 Continue reading “Catalpa flowers”→

 Holy pollen, I’ve lived next door to a white pine for years and hadn’t noticed the flowers till today.
 Now is prime bloom time, so where is your nearest white pine?
 Surely there is one, or a dozen close by.
-They are natives here, but are widely planted as ornamentals and living privacy fences.
-Gated communities adore them because they screen out the riffraff 365 days a year, except when the riffraff comes to mow.
+They are natives here, but are widely planted as ornamentals and as living privacy fences.
 Continue reading “White Pine “Flowers””→